 We understand that college is expensive, and we’re eager to help you find ways to pay for your children’s education.
 However, not all tactics and techniques are created equal.

 As tempting as it may be, some methods of trying to pay for college are dishonest and unethical, and we can’t recommend them.
-There are many, many useful ways to choose schools with great aid packages and lower costs and we’re happy to share ways to better research schools to find ones that can be more generous.
+There are many, many useful ways to choose schools that offer the most merit aid, have great aid packages, and lower costs and we’re happy to share ways to better research schools to find ones that can be more generous.

 An Amicable Divorce